orion-search/orion/README.md

    - document-vectors
    - mag-topics

 It is recommended to use Orion in a virtual environment, preferably Anaconda.
+Orion's backend uses a PostgreSQL database.
+Download a PostgreSQL distribution if you plan to use Orion locally, otherwise, setup a PostgreSQL database on AWS RDS.

 This repo has been tested for Python 3.6 and 3.7.

 ## How to use Orion ##
 After installing Orion, you can customise the data collection by changing the `query_values` and `entity_name` in the `model_config.yaml` file.